 Draining a waterlogged area, to grow fruit, vegetable and flowers.

-Or simply breaking up cracking 60s concrete and creating paved areas and borders.
+Or simply breaking up cracking 60s concrete and creating new paved areas and borders.

 Whatever the reason for changing your garden, budget will play an important part.